dvershinin/cacheability/readme.txt

 == Description ==

-Cacheability improves your website loading time by making it a well-behaving HTTP citizen.
+Cacheability improves your website loading time by making it a well-behaved HTTP citizen.

 == Plugin Features ==